What The FAQ Is This?

 Like physical real estate, domain names are digital real estate and the best addresses sell for thousands to millions of dollars on the aftermarket.

-Most aftermarket domain inquiries are from "looky-loos" with half-baked ideas, wanting premium names at bargain basement prices ...
+Most aftermarket domain inquiries are from curious "Looky-Loos" and/or wannabe entrepreneurs with half-baked ideas, wanting premium names at bargain basement prices ...
 I don't respond to such inquiries.

 My names are valuable assets and I receive a lot of interest, so for sake of time, I only reply to real offers that make sense.